momothain/leetcode/README.md

 ## General Notes

+### [Lowest Common Ancestor of a Binary Search Tree]
+- Be really careful that most .operations() are in place modifiers and not functional.
+I did `return [root.val].append(left)` for recursion and that always returns None.

 ### [Flood Fill, 9/21/25](https://github.com/momothain/leetcode/blob/bf5a4ac2258e09c504a582ee8a644b86d66682d8/code-reviewed/EASY_733_flood_fill.py)
 - collections.deque for BFS for const popleft, append.
 - for e.g. Set[], Tuple IS hashable.
 List is not.